Guide To Rulemaking

 The Notice of Rulemaking Proposal is published in the Bangor Daily News , Kennebec Journal , Portland Press Herald , Lewiston Sun-Journal and the Central Maine Morning Sentinel every Wednesday.
 All rulemaking notices must be received by the Secretary of State by noon Tuesday of the week prior to the publication date on a Wednesday, eight days later.

-After comments have been received and if the rule which the agency intends to adopt is substantially different from what was proposed, a revised fact sheet must be filed with the Office of Policy and Legal Analysis using the Legislature's online rulemaking system: http://www.mainelegislature.org/publicrulemaking/ (sec.
-8053-A).
+After comments have been received and if the rule which the agency intends to adopt is substantially different from what was proposed, a revised fact sheet must be filed with the Legislature using the website above (sec.
+8053-A(1)(A)).
 The agency solicits comments from the public on the proposed changes by publishing a notice in the Secretary of State's Rulemaking ad and allowing a thirty day comment period (5 MRS sec.
 8052 sub-sec.
 5 par.
 B).
 This new comment deadline also triggers new adoption (120 day) and new Attorney General review (150 day) deadlines.

-Besides the consolidated newspaper publication, notice of proposed rulemaking must be given to the following at least 20 days before the hearing or before the deadline for comments, if no hearing is scheduled (see 5 MRS sec.
+Besides the consolidated newspaper publication and the notice to the Legislature, notice of proposed rulemaking must be given to the following at least 20 days before the hearing or before the deadline for comments, if no hearing is scheduled (see 5 MRS sec.
 8053):

 Any person specified in the statute authorizing the rulemaking;